Estimated reading time: 12 minutes

 Superman Himself

 Like many to most aspiring Hollywood stars, George bounced from role to role as the work came available.
 He once earned a part in a Hopalong Cassidy production by running through seven pages of dialogue without a break.
-However, a superhuman memory was not the only superpower for which George Reeves would become known.
+However, a superhuman memory was not the only superpower for which George Reeves would eventually become known.

 A Great Opportunity